Bolani Kachalu

 A potato-stuffed version of the classic Afghan stuffed flatbread — thin wheat dough folded around a filling of mashed potato, scallion, cilantro, and warm spices, then dry-pan-fried until both sides are blistered gold and the inside is fragrant and soft.
 Served with mint-yogurt or cilantro-chutney for dipping.
 Street food, lunch, or part of a mezze spread.

-Crack through the blistered crisp shell into hot fragrant potato filling — earthy from cumin and turmeric, herbaceous from scallion and cilantro, a hum of chili.
-The dough is thin enough that you taste mostly filling, but with the toasted-flour notes from the pan-fry.
-A bite of yogurt-mint dip cools the chili and adds tang.
+Crack through the blistered crisp shell into hot soft potato filling — earthy from cumin and turmeric, herbaceous from scallion and cilantro, a low hum of chili underneath.
+The dough is thin enough that you taste mostly filling, plus the toasted-flour note the pan-fry leaves behind.
+A bite of mint-garlic yogurt, cool and tangy, cuts the chili and the richness.
 Two wedges and you're full.
-Best eaten the moment they come out of the pan.
+Best the moment it leaves the pan — it loses its edge once the heat is gone.

-Dry-pan-frying (not deep-frying) is the canonical Afghan technique — it creates blistered Maillard browning without sogginess.
-The thin dough cooks through in the same time as the surface chars.
-Cooling the filling to room temperature before assembly prevents it from melting the dough.
-The final oil brush adds gloss and the appearance of richness without the heaviness of fried bread.
-Pricking the bolani with a fork before cooking would let steam escape too fast and dry the filling.
+Dry-pan-frying in a thin film of oil (not deep-frying) is the canonical Afghan technique — it builds blistered Maillard browning without sogginess or grease.
+The thin dough cooks through in the same time the surface chars.
+The potato is boiled and mashed first, which makes a stickier filling than raw and seals the folded half-moon so it won't split; the filling is cooled until no longer hot before assembly, so it doesn't soften the raw dough.
+A final thin brush of oil adds gloss and the look of richness without the heaviness of fried bread.

 Variations